dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

     return neighbors_and_distances
 ```

 Finally, we have our code to return the k nearest neighbors.
-A lot of the steps are the same as the predict method, however this time, we are return a list (of K length) of tuples, where each tuple contains a neighbor and its euclidean distance to the given input row of data.
+A lot of the steps are the same as the predict method, however this time, we eturn a list (of K length) of tuples, where each tuple contains a neighbor and its euclidean distance to the given input row of data.
 Having a method that returns the neighbor indeces is great, because we can then go back in view each neighbor using said indeces.

 ## Compare